 Nate A. Bronstein, M.S.Ed., M.S.S.P., M.P.A., Marketing and Communications Director is a former teacher from North Philadelphia; he earned his Masters in Education, Public Administration and the Science of Social Policy respectively from the University of Pennsylvania.
 Nate has extensive experience as a consultant on statewide policy initiatives as well as political campaign strategy and management.
 He has spent the last three years working as both the Co-Founder and CEO of one DC-based startup and one Philadelphia-based startup working to solve inefficiencies in how people connect, organize and manage their resources.
 Nate has extensive experience in the social good startup space having successfully launched a startup and consulted on several others, as well as having actively participated in 19 different accelerators and incubators.
 Nate has written for the Chronicle of Social Change and is currently serving on the board of Philadelphia's oldest and largest music school.
 He is a Philadelphia native and has a long history of youth civic engagement having become a Truman Finalist, the campaign manager of a political campaign and the student body president of American University in 2011.

-Alescia Marie Dingle serves as Copy Editor of the Social Innovations Journal.
+Alescia Marie Dingle, MPA serves as Copy Editor of the Social Innovations Journal.
 She also works as an independent communications, policy, public relations and project management consultant with for profit businesses and nonprofit organizations.

 She recently received her MPA and certificates in nonprofit administration and politics from the University of Pennsylvania’s Fels Institute.